thshafi170/elephant/README.md

 How to query, example:

 1. Open socket connection with f.e. `nc -U /tmp/elephant.sock`
-2. You'll retrieve a messsage `session:number` => you gotta keep that in mind
+2. You'll retrieve a message `session:number` => you gotta keep that in mind
 3. You can now query with: `query;NUMBERFROMABOVE;firefox;desktopapplications`
 4. You'll retrieve a list of entries: